ASendellPrice/ZosteropsGenomicLandscape/README.md

 ### Data access:
 Resequencing data from this study have been submitted to the National Center for Biotechnology Information (NCBI; https://www.ncbi.nlm.nih.gov) under accession number PRJNA489169.

-A Zebra Finch orientated VCF file, which formed the basis for our analyses, is available via Dropbox: "ADD LINK".
+A Zebra Finch orientated VCF file, which formed the basis of our analyses, is available via Dropbox: "https://www.dropbox.com/sh/ivqj19l7qyrv5fm/AAB5_mEfV8njcf2AsyO_0aVVa?dl=0".
 Assignment of samples to populations are detailed in the file 'Samples_in_pops.txt'.
 The five comparisons used in this study are:

 SI vs. CI = Early stage with gene flow
 SI vs. FP = Early stage no gene flow